- Regulatory, Crime, Inquests, Police Defence

 - judicial Review/appeals

 This has always been at the core of Adam’s practice.
 Indeed, the commencement of Adam’s training coincided with the GMC’s Professional Conduct Committee hearing regarding paediatric cardiac surgery at the Bristol Royal Infirmary, then the longest running GMC hearing, much of which Adam attended.
-Since then, he has represented numerous professionals in regulatory matters, including at the Medical Practitioners Tribunal Service (MPTS)/General Medical Council (GMC), General Dental Council (GDC), Health & Care Professions Council (HCPC), Nursing and Midwifery Council (NMC), Institute and Faculty of Actuaries (IFoA), General Osteopathic Council (GOsC) and Royal Pharmaceutical Society.
+Since then, he has represented numerous professionals in regulatory matters at the Medical Practitioners Tribunal Service (MPTS)/General Medical Council (GMC), General Dental Council (GDC), Health & Care Professions Council (HCPC), Nursing and Midwifery Council (NMC), Institute and Faculty of Actuaries (IFoA), General Osteopathic Council (GOsC) and, unusually, Royal Pharmaceutical Society.

 This includes assistance throughout a regulatory investigation, from the initial stages through provision of observations (with many cases concluding at this stage), gathering of evidence and preparation for substantive hearings.
 Adam conducts advocacy at interim order and review hearings and works with counsel at lengthier, occasionally high profile substantive hearings.

-Adam was invited to speak on the subject of interim orders at the Disciplinary Tribunals annual conference in September 2017.
+Adam was invited to speak on the subject of interim orders at a major annual conference in the regulatory field.

-Adam has sound knowledge of hospital trust disciplinary procedures (under “Maintaining High Professional Standards in the Modern NHS”) and NHS England (Performers List) procedures, having dealt with many of these during his career.
+He has sound knowledge of hospital trust disciplinary procedures (under “Maintaining High Professional Standards in the Modern NHS”) and NHS England (Performers List) procedures, having dealt with many of these during his career.
 This includes representation at suspension hearings and appeals to the First Tier and Upper Tribunals.
-In one case, Adam conducted a two-day mediation on behalf of the consultant concerned, leading to a favourable compromise of High Court proceedings against her employing trust.
+Adam conducted a two-day mediation on behalf of the consultant, leading to a favourable compromise of High Court proceedings against her employing trust.

 Adam also has a growing practice helping professionals regarding “minded to bar” letters from the DBS and disclosures contained in enhanced DBS certificates, and challenging those where appropriate.

 Adam attends police interviews and, where an individual is charged, assists throughout the process, including advocacy at Magistrates Court hearings, collation of evidence, preparation for trial and instruction of counsel at Crown Court trials.
 These cases can attract substantial press interest and Adam is experienced at managing clients through these inevitably stressful proceedings.